 Now, when a subscriber triggers the event, AWtomator will allocate the next available coupon and save it to the custom field in their AWeber subscriber record.

 Step 3: Send an email containing the coupon

-Now the subscriber has a coupon allocated, all you have to do is to send them an email containing the coupon custom field:
+Now the subscriber has a coupon allocated, all you have to do is to send them an email containing the coupon custom field!

-You can insert your coupon’s custom field placeholder using the “Personalize” menu.
+As for the email itself, you simply insert your coupon’s custom field placeholder using the “Personalize” menu.

 And there you go… your email will be personalised with the subscriber’s unique coupon code.

 You can use this feature with any service that can deliver you a CSV or text file of coupon codes, including Amazon, iTunes and more.

 What do you think?
 Leave your feedback below!

 And if you want to try this for yourself, grab a 30 day free trial of AWtomator.